Jscholtes128/Azure-ML-Turbofan/python/local/devops/README.md

 ![devops](../../../images/mlops3.PNG)

 ### Bash script to set-up environment
-The install requirments script will install the Azure CLI and pip install packages with requirements text file.
+The install requirements script will install the Azure CLI and pip install packages with requirements text file.
 The run location is important as the bash script needs access to the additional configuration files.
 ![devops](../../../images/mlops4.PNG)

 ### Training